LayerNext/docs/docs/08-python-sdk/02-upload-files.md

 ## 2.4.
 Download Annotations of a Collection

 We can download annotation data from a given image collection.
-It will dump the annotations as JSON format - the same format we use for uploading annotations data and images in a folder.
-The user needs to supply the collection id which can be viewed from metadata inside the collection in the data lake frontend.
+It will dump the annotations as JSON format - the same format we use for uploading annotations data and images.
+You need to supply the collection id which can be viewed from metadata inside the collection in the Data Lake frontend.

 ```python
 download_annotations(collection_id, model_id)